Link to a web service

 |Jenkins||An extendable open source continuous integration server|

 To establish a link to any of these projects, you need to supply a server URL and a key.
 If you have existing references to a key from a service in your repository, setting up the service retroactively resolves them for you.
 Links only go from Bitbucket to the service.
-To view commit messages within the service itself, you need an extension to the service such as the Use the JIRA DVCS Connector Add-on.
+To view commit messages within the service itself, you'll need an add-on that provides the integration from the Atlassian Marketplace.

 Linking your repository to an external application